vidaud/seta/seta-doc/docs/user-guide/communities.md

 4. In the next window, you can either go to section ^^Details^^ or section ^^STATS^^.
 5. On section ^^Details^^, click on button ^^Manage^^ or and click on button ^^New Resource^^ on the top right.
 5. On section ^^STATS^^, click on button ^^New Resource^^ at the button.
-6. On both options, setup the *Resource ID, Title, Abstract* and click *Save*
+6. On both options, setup the *Resource ID, Title, Abstract* and click *Save*.